habedi/PracticalMachineLearning/README.md

 * [ZVTM](http://zvtm.sourceforge.net/): A handy graph visualizatin library for Java
 * [mrJob](https://pythonhosted.org/mrjob/): A Python library to create MapReduce jobs and run them on multiple machines (ie, in a cluster)
 * [Metanome](http://metanome.de/): A collection of interesting materials (eg, algorithms, code, articles) related to data profiling
+* [Graphillion](https://github.com/takemaru/graphillion): Graphilion is a software library for working with many graphs in a parallel fashion

 ## My Favourites